 Brian Quaranta – 14:37

-It’s a great, it’s a great question.
-I mean, I look at it as diversification of income streams and also different income sources based around different tax rates.
+Yeah, it’s a great, it’s a great question.
+I mean, I look at it as the diversification of income streams and also different income sources based around different tax rates.
 But let’s talk about diversification of income streams.
 It’s harder to do today because, you know, if you looked at retirement, you know, in the past, you had a social security check, which was one income stream.
-You had a pension Right check which came in every month that was a second income stream.
-And if you needed a third income stream, what you’d probably do is you’d take the money that you have accumulated, go down to the local bank and buy a CD.
-And let’s say you had $100,000, that you could give to the bank at a 10% rate of return, that would be another income stream coming in every year of $10,000.
+You had a pension Write Checks, which came in every month, that was a second income stream.
+And if you needed a third income stream, what you’d probably do is you take the money that you have accumulated, go down to the local bank and buy a CD.
+And let’s say you had $100,000, that you could give the bank at a 10% rate of return, that would be another income stream coming in every year of $10,000.
 In interest, never touching that principle.
 So those would be three income sources, or three, three income streams.
-Today, what you’re seeing is, most people don’t have that pension income stream, they don’t.
+Today, what you’re seeing is, most people don’t have that pension income stream.
+They don’t.
 So now what we’ve got to look at is in retirement, a lot of us only have two.
-And one is provided by the government called sole security, okay, and the other one is provided by us.
+And one is provided by the government called sole security.
+Okay.
+And the other one is provided by us.
 Yeah.
 And it’s our job to make sure that it’s going to be there.
-But not only be there, but be enough to be able to generate, and this is why controlling your costs, controlling your debt, saving enough money is so important.
-And you know, a lot of people today tend to like nice things right now, sure.
+But not only be there, but be enough to be able to generate, and this is why controlling your costs, controlling your debt. saving enough money is so important.
+And you know, a lot of people today tend to like nice things right now.
+Sure.
 They don’t like to sacrifice and have delayed gratification to take things down the road.
-They want things now, and I would just encourage people understand, you are your retirement, you are your pension.
+They want things now.
+And I would just encourage people understand, you are your retirement, you are your pension.
 And boy, you better get it right.

 Cynthia de Fazio – 16:19

 Absolutely.
 Absolutely.
-Have a question of you’re actually called in wanting to know your opinion on how much of their portfolio should be dedicated to bonds.
+Have a question.
+A viewer actually called in wanting to know your opinion on how much of their portfolio should be dedicated to bonds, the bonds to bond, okay.
+Yeah.

-The bonds.
-Okay, yeah.
 None.
 How’s that?
-All right, next, let me explain why.
+Alright, next, let me explain why.
 Let me explain why.
-Because we’re in an all time low interest rate environment.
-All right.
+Because we’re in an all time low interest rate environment, alright.
 And what we have to understand is that when interest rates go up, bond prices go down.
 So if you look at a bond chart of interest rates over the last, like 25 years, we’ve been on a steady decline, but not a steady decline.
-I’ve written this in my book, and and that steady decline has caused us to basically bottom out on interest rates, okay, so what happens when I put, let’s say, got a, you know, a million dollar portfolio, and I put half of it in bonds, okay.
+I’ve written this in my book, and in that steady decline, has caused us to basically bottom out on interest rates.
+Okay, so what happens when I put, let’s say, a, you know, a Million Dollar Portfolio, and I put half of it in bonds, okay.
 Well, you’re putting a half of it in bonds, because you believe that you’re protecting that money, aren’t you?
 I mean, that’s what you think you’re doing.
 And again, this would have made sense 30 years ago, but in the environment we’re in today, things are so much different.
-So now we’re at an all time low interest rate, I got half a million dollars in my portfolio sitting in bonds.
+So now we’re at an all time low interest rate, I got half a million dollars, my portfolio sit in bonds.
 And now all of a sudden interest rates go up, right?
-It’s like a seesaw, interest rates go up, bond prices go down, guess what happens to my $500,000, it goes down.
+It’s like a seesaw.
+Interest rates go up, bond prices go down, guess what happens to my $500,000?
+It goes down.
 So there’s better alternatives today to bonds that can be used to help protect and put more of a foundation onto your portfolio.